rwillians/express-rescue/README.md

 # Express Rescue

-It's wrapper for async functions which makes sure all async errors are passed to your handler preventing those anoing `UnhandledPromiseRejectionWarning` when using async/await, especially with expressjs routes/middlewares.
+It's a wrapper for async functions which makes sure all async errors are passed to your error handler preventing those anoing `UnhandledPromiseRejectionWarning` when using async/await, especially with expressjs routes/middlewares.
 And nope, this is not an anti-pattern.

 ## Usin with expressjs